LABOKLIN (UK)| Genetic Diseases | Cats| Siberian DNA Bundle (Blood Groups + PK-Def + Dilution + Colourpoint)

 Good to know Blood type B kittens whose mothers have blood group A do not develop NI.
 This is due to the low anti-B antibody titre in blood group A queens.

 As a rule, new born kittens with clinical symptoms cannot be treated successfully.
 However, neonatal isoerythrolysis can be prevented by determining the blood groups of possible breeding partners in advance and avoiding mating between queens with blood group B and toms with types groups A or AB (also known as C).
-However, if such mating does occur, the kittens with blood groups A or AB (also known as C) should be separated from their type B mother in the first 16-24 hours after birth to prevent antibody uptake before the intestinal barrier is closed.
-For the genetic blood group determination, Laboklin requires either an EDTA blood sample (0.5 - 1 ml) or 2 cheek swabs.
-The sample run time after sample arrival is approx. 3-5 working days.
+However, if such mating does occur, the kittens with blood groups A or AB (also known as C) should be separated from their type B mother immediately after birth and should be hand-fed for the first 24-48 hours to prevent them from ingesting colostrum containing high levels of anti-A antibodies, which can cause NI.
+After this period, the intestinal barrier will be closed and kittens can safely return to the queen and nurse as usual.

 Description